stargate/stargate/DEV_GUIDE.md

 ## Java Version

+Stargate uses multiple JDKs for its various components, as described in the sections below.

+### Coordinator node
-Stargate currently runs on Java 8 due to its backend dependencies.
+The coordinator currently runs on Java 8 due to its backend dependencies.
 It's important to ensure that you have the correct JDK 8 installed before you can successfully compile the Stargate project.
 There are a number of versions of JDK 8 and a number of different ways to install them, but not all of them will work successfully with Stargate.

 Download JDK 8 from this link: https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot